 Open the Terminal tool window

-Selectfrom the main menu.
+Selectfrom the main menu or press Alt+F12.

 By default, the terminal emulator runs with the current directory set to the root directory of the current project.
-You can change the default start directory on the page of PhpStorm settings Ctrl+Alt+S.
+You can change the default start directory on the Tools | Terminal page of the Settings/Preferences Ctrl+Alt+S.

 Start a new session

-Click on the toolbar.
-A new session is opened in a separate tab.
+Click on the toolbar to start a new session in a separate tab.

-To close an active session, click on the terminal toolbar or right-click the current session tab and select Close Tab from the context menu.
+To close a tab, click on the Terminal toolbar or right-click the tab and select Close Tab from the context menu.

+Press Alt+Right and Alt+Left to switch between active tabs.
 Alternatively, you can press Alt+Down to see the list of all terminal tabs.

-Right-click the tab and select Rename Session from the context menu.
+To rename a tab, right-click the tab and select Rename Session from the context menu.